strapi/strapi/docs/3.0.0-beta.x/guides/deployment.md

 Select the region, such as `europe-west`.

-Language: Node JS
+- Language: Node JS

-Environment: Standard
+- Environment: Standard (or Flexible)

-The Flexible enviroment is also available, but incurs more cost.
+(*A note on performance and cost*: the `Standard Environment` is sufficient for development, but it may not be for production.
+Review the resources your application will need to determine the cost.
+When you sign up for Google App Engine, it offers a certain amount of free credits which will not be billed.)

 Create the project.
 Take note of the instance identifier, which is in the form of `<instance_id>:<region>:<instance_name>`.